Antenna feed: Components

-In a transmitter, the antenna feed is considered to be all components between the transmitter's final amplifier and the feed antenna.
+In a transmitter, the antenna feed is considered to be all components between the transmitter's final amplifier and the antenna's feedpoint.
 In a receiver, it is all components between the antenna and the receiver's input terminals.
 In some cases such as parabolic dishes it is also defined to include the feed antenna or feed horn.

 In some radios the antenna is attached directly to the transmitter or receiver, such as the whip antennas mounted on walkie talkies and portable FM radios, the sleeve dipole antennas of wireless routers, and the PIFA antennas inside cellphones.
 In this case the feed system just consists of an impedance matching circuit (if needed) between the antenna and transmitter or receiver, which matches the impedance of the antenna to the radio.

 In other cases the antenna is located separately from the transmitter or receiver, such as broadcast television antennas and satellite dishes mounted on the roofs of residences, the sector antenna on cell towers of cellular base stations, the rotating radar antennas at airports, and the antenna towers of radio and television stations.
 In this case the antenna is connected to the transmitter or receiver with a cable called a feedline.
 To carry the radio frequency (RF) current efficiently, the feedline is made of specialized cable called transmission line.
-The advantage of transmission line is that it has a uniform characteristic impedance to avoid abrupt impedance steps which cause the radio energy to be reflected back down the line.
+The advantage of transmission line is that it has a uniform characteristic impedance to avoid abrupt impedance steps which cause the radio energy to be reflected backward down the line.
 The main types of transmission line are parallel wire line (Twin lead), coaxial cable, and for microwaves waveguide.